tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab01/README.md

 - at each worker is assigned the computation of a number of rows equal to `number of rows of A / #workers`

 ---

 #### 👨🏻‍💻 Bouncing ball example

-- For each new ball a `BallAgent` thread is spawned.
+- For each new ball, a `BallAgent` thread is spawned.
-- Despite the fact the `BallViewer` updates the GUI with the new positions of the balls 25 times per seconds (`FRAMES_PER_SEC`) the `BallAgent` in loop continuously updates the position of the ball, using (wasting!) a lot of resources
+- Despite the fact the `BallViewer` updates the GUI with the new positions of the balls 25 times per second (`FRAMES_PER_SEC`) the `BallAgent` in the loop continuously updates the position of the ball, using (wasting!) a lot of resources
   - we can think every `BallAgent` is assigned to one core of the machine
-  - after spawning $NUM\_CORES$ balls the CPU is working at full speed just for updating unnecessarily the position of the ball that is not displayed
+  - after spawning `NUM_CORES` balls the CPU is working at full speed just to update unnecessarily the position of the ball that is not displayed
-  - if we continue to spawn other balls the CPU begin suffering and the balls start _lagging_!
+  - if we continue to spawn other balls the CPU begins suffering and the balls start _lagging_!
   ![bouncing-ball-demo](../../../../../../res/lab01/bouncing-ball-demo.png)
-- How to solve?
-Simply, make the `BallAgent` don't waste resources recomputing in loop the position of the ball since it is not anyway displayed!
+- How to solve it?
+Simply, make the `BallAgent` don't waste resources recomputing in the loop the position of the ball since it is not anyway displayed!
 The GUI update happens every `FRAMES_PER_SEC`.
 Make the `BallAgent` recompute the position every `FRAMES_PER_SEC`!
   - simply adding a `Thread.sleep(5)` solve the situation!

 ---